-Almost 7 years ago Chef and I sat on the patio and hatched the plan that would change our lives.
-We were to set off for a family gap year, become nomadic long-term travellers.
+Almost 7 years ago Chef and I sat on the patio and hatched the plan that became an indefinite round the world trip that would change our lives.
+We were to set off for a family gap year that became a never ending travel lifestyle.
+We became nomadic long-term travellers.
 Last week saw us returning home.

 15 Surprising Things About Returning Home After Long Term Travel